 This is a post I wrote a long time ago when I first read “Espresso Coffee, The Science of Quality.”
 I am finally getting around to posting it here because I just now noticed I never posted it here, it was just a thing I passed around on the Internet.

 Lately, I have found myself curious about what quality means, and how I can better control it in what I do.
 As I researched quality, there grew in me an even greater confusion about quality, and what it means, how it is interpreted and understood, and the implementation of it.
-That is, whether or not I can always hold to the same standard of promised quality as the highest uncommon factor.
+That is, whether or not I can always hold to the same standard of promised quality as the highest uncommon factor – the value of my product/output.

 This pertains to working with clients, with other departments, with myself, and the expectations people have had regarding the deliverable, and the effective quality of the interaction they have with my output.